tangshuang/tyshemo/docs/meta.md

   // if `disabled` is true, you will not be able to change value by using `set` (however `assign` works),
   // when you invoke `validate`, the validators will be ignored,
   // when you invoke `export`, the `drop` will be set to be `true` automaticly, `mapAs` will not work too
-  // when disabled, readonly will be forcely set `true`
   disabled: boolean | (value, key) => boolean,
   // optional, function or boolean or string,
   // if `hidden` is true, it means you want to hide the field related ui component